🔥 Fat Loss & MetabolismFDA Approved

 Overview

 You have almost certainly heard of Semaglutide — it is the active ingredient in Ozempic and Wegovy.
 It works by mimicking a hormone your gut naturally releases after you eat, called GLP-1.
 That hormone tells your brain you are full and tells your pancreas to manage blood sugar.
 Semaglutide does the same thing, but lasts much longer in your body.
 The result is that people feel full sooner, eat less, and lose significant weight.
 It is one of the most studied and prescribed medications in the world right now.
+If you are wondering how it compares to newer options, see our Tirzepatide page (dual GIP/GLP-1) and Retatrutide page (triple receptor) for the full GLP-1 family comparison.

 Key Benefits